2421 Assessment and Learning Outcomes Consultant

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Experience: At least three years of work experience in project management in an educational setting, teaching, or similar activities is required.
+Experience: At least three to five years of work experience in project management in an educational setting, teaching, or similar activities is required.
 Experience in data collection, management, and analysis is required.
 Experience in implementation of current assessment practices in teaching and learning or implementation of data-based change is preferred.
 Experience in the development of training materials and activities, especially related to outcomes assessment or assessment for improvement, is preferred.

 Other: Occasional out-of-town travel may be required to engage in professional development.
 The scope of the job may require some evening and weekend work to complete projects and to participate in workshops, seminars, training, and professional development.